Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Summary: RSIEH is a debt collection law firm that specializes in purchasing old debt accounts and collecting on them.
-If you get sued by RSIEH, you must respond within 35 days (depending on where you live) or you will automatically lose.
+Summary: Rausch Sturm (RSIEH) is a debt collection law firm that represents creditors and collectors in court.
+If you get sued by Rausch Sturm, you must respond within 35 days (depending on where you live) or you will automatically lose.
 Use SoloSuit to draft and file your Answer to the case in minutes.

-If you have been served with a lawsuit from RSIEH (Raush, Sturm, Israel, Enerson & Hornik, LLC), do not panic.
-This might seem like a scary time, but you do have the option to fight it.
+If you have been served with a lawsuit from Rauscm Sturm LLP, do not panic.
+This might seem like a scary time, but you do have the option to settle it.

 The first mistake that many people make when being sued for debt is to ignore it.
 Whether this is because they assume they will lose or simply do not have the money, this is always a bad idea.
-If you do not fight the lawsuit, then you will automatically default and lose your case.
-Instead, fight the lawsuit, and give yourself a fair chance to reduce or eliminate your case.
+If you do not respond to the lawsuit, then you will automatically default and lose your case.
+Instead, you should file an Answer into the case and give yourself a fair chance to reduce the debt and get the case dismissed.

 In this article, we’ll explain everything you should know about RSIEH, how to respond to a debt collection lawsuit, and how to increase your chances of winning your case.